Will Donald Trump ever release his tax returns? That depends which Kellyanne Conway you believe.

 Promise: No idea was so central to Trump’s run for president as his promise that he would build a wall stretching across the U.S. border with Mexico, in order to prevent illegal immigration.

 Outlook: Setting aside whether or not the wall is an effective solution to illegal immigration, some analysts have long suggested that the idea to build a wall was either prohibitively expensive or topographically impossible, due to the various landscapes on the border.
+The government might also have to employ eminent domain to acquire the land on which to build the wall, which could produce protracted legal fights and be politically unpalatable, especially for Republicans.
 But there are those who believe a wall could be built.
 That’s assuming Trump wants to build it, of course.
 Several top Trump supporters have suggested the wall might be “digital,” “a metaphor,” “virtual,” or “technological.”

 … And Make Mexico Pay for It